 We are pleased to announce two initiatives under the banner of Showcasing Leadership:

 a Leaders’ Group and the PRI Awards

 Both projects were launched at PRI in Person in San Francisco in September 2018, and the inaugural results of each was announced in September 2019.

 The Leaders’ Group showcases signatories at the cutting edge of responsible investment.

 The PRI will use scores taken from a variety of modules of signatories’ Assessment Reports to identify those that are doing great work in implementing responsible investment practices throughout their organisation and across their portfolios.

 To better spread examples of best practice from these leading players, we will then publish the information those signatories have supplied in their PRI reporting, in an easy to analyse format for other signatories to explore.

 Each year the Leaders’ Group will be focusing on a topic identified in the Blueprint for responsible investment.
-In 2019, the topic is asset owners’ selection, appointment and monitoring of external managers.
+In 2019, the topic was asset owners’ selection, appointment and monitoring of external managers.

 Where the Leaders’ Group will assess the breadth of signatories’ excellence, the PRI Awards will recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.